-3.1 The Final Draft Local Plan has evolved following the consultation and engagement on the First Draft Local Plan, alongside changes in national policy and the evidence base.
+3.1 The Final Draft Local Plan is a plan that the Council considers to be sound and would wish to adopt, subject to the independent Examination by the Planning Inspectorate.
+The Final Draft Local Plan has evolved following the consultation and engagement on the First Draft Local Plan, alongside changes in national policy and the evidence base.
 The Plan takes an ambitious approach to growth and the early delivery of the necessary infrastructure to support this growth.
 The following paragraphs provide an overview of the content.